Cuisinart CBK-200 Bread Machine

 There are also buttons for crust color, loaf size, delay timer as well as one to turn on and off the mix-ins option.
 The mix-ins option causes an alert beep to sound which tells you when in the cycle to add things like raisins, nuts, etc. The last two buttons are start and stop/pause.
 Overall the controls are easy to figure out and use.

-This machine has a total of 101 cycles.
+This bread machine has a total of 101 cycles.
 However, this is a bit misleading because like some other companies Cuisinart counts variations to the main cycles as cycles.
 For example white bread with a 1 pound recipe and a light crust is one cycle and white bread with a 1-1/2 pound recipe and a light crust is another.
-If you forget about the variations this machine has a total of 16 cycles which includes:
+If you forget about the variations the Cuisinart CBK-200 bread machine has a total of 16 cycles which includes:

 All of the recipes I made turned out great.
-The machine once you have all of the ingredients incorporated in to the dough kneads very well and makes a nice dough.
+The Cuisinart CBK-200 bread machine, once you have all of the ingredients incorporated in to the dough, kneads very well and makes a nice dough.
 It has no problems with white bread dough, egg bread dough, whole wheat or any of the other 30 types of bread I made.

 I just found one of these refurbished at Big Lots store $65